How to Apply Custom Format Cells in Excel (17 Examples)

 Formatting Guidelines and Considerations

-Supposedly, you can create an endless number of custom number formats in Excel by applying the formatting codes mentioned in the table below.
+You can create multiple custom number formats in Excel by applying the formatting codes mentioned in the table below.
 The following hints will show you how to utilize these format codes in the most usual and practical ways.

 Format Code Description